binod164/Joy/README.md

 # Next Steps

-- [ ] Use location based API to sort the event by location
+- [ ] Use location based API to get direction to event location
 - [ ] Use event based API to get list of all charity events
-- [ ] AAU, when viewing the details page for a event, I want to be able to rsvp   for the event.
+- [ ] When viewing the details page for an event, I want to be able to rsvp for the event.
-- [ ] AAU, I want to be able to write a review for the event.
+- [ ] I want to be able to write a review for the event and event organizer.